RamRamAndroid/Ubuntu-Touch-For-MI-A1/README.md

 # Ubuntu-Touch-For-MI-A1
 This is the port of ubuntu touch for the mi a1 that i made

-# THIS IS ONLY A DEV BUILD.
+# THIS IS NO LONGER BEING MANTAINED.
 NO BUGS ARE GOING TO BE PATCHED

 # what works:-